-220-224 Marlborough is located on the SW corner of Marlborough and Exeter, with 16 Exeter (196 Marlborough) to the east, across Exeter, 226 Marlborough to the west, 11 Exeter to the north, across Marlborough, and 17 Exeter to the south, across Alley 426.
+220-222-224 Marlborough is located on the SW corner of Marlborough and Exeter, with 16 Exeter (196 Marlborough) to the east, across Exeter, 226 Marlborough to the west, 11 Exeter to the north, across Marlborough, and 17 Exeter to the south, across Alley 426.

-By 1943, 220 Marlborough and 222-224 Marlborough were owned by Henderson & Beal.
+By 1943, 220-222-224 Marlborough were managed by the firm of Henderson & Beal.
 In July of 1943, Alexander Beal filed for (and subsequently received) permission to add a janitor’s apartment in the basement of 220 Marlborough.
-The permit application indicates that the building currently contains doctors offices and six apartments, and that “the doctors live in this building and have had their offices here for more than twenty years.”
+The permit application indicates that the building currently contained doctors offices and six apartments, and that “the doctors live in this building and have had their offices here for more than twenty years.”

 The property changed hands and on January 2, 1947, was acquired by Louis Heller.
 He and his wife, Elizabeth (Kayhart) Dare Pendleton Heller, llved in Brookline.
 He was a real estate dealer and had been the treasurer of the Berkeley Realty Corporation when it owned 220-222-224 Marlborough in 1940.
 Elizabeth Heller was a former actress.
 In November of 1948, they purchased and subsequently moved to 312 Dartmouth.

 On March 10, 1949, Louis Heller transferred 220-222-224 Marlborough into his and his wife’s names, and on December 12, 1955, they transferred the property into her name.

 On December 1, 1971, 220-222-224 Marlborough were purchased from Elizabeth Heller by Robert A. Kuras, Richard A. Means, Robert L. Horowitz, Richard N. Nemrow, and Francis C. Pratt, trustees of the 220 Marlborough Associates Trust.